theNewDynamic/minjinlee.com/_posts/2017-01-23-origins-journal-interview.md

 LEE

 Your question is highly relevant to Americans and to all who identify as global citizens, especially because all of us are becoming increasingly transnational in our identities.
 Technology has broken down so many boundaries, and images and data are constantly exchanged, forging new hybrid identities, which are distinct from the values transmitted from our respective original communities.
 I think Sunja and women like her upheld values they didn’t necessarily create because their identities of origin compelled them to do so in a new, unwelcoming land.
 What I witnessed and learned from my research was that migrant and immigrant people held onto the values of their original communities because their adopted spaces were so often hostile to them.
-When communities welcome strangers and give them great latitude and tolerance, more strangers tend to assimilate faster because they feel safe and wish to increase their stakes.&nbsp;
+When communities welcome strangers and give them great latitude and tolerance, more strangers tend to assimilate faster because they feel safe and wish to increase their stakes.

 ORIGINS